MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 - Outbound [data transfers](https://azure.microsoft.com/pricing/details/bandwidth/) from Azure, as well as inter-region traffic.

-- Other storage or PaaS services such as databases.
+- Other storage or platform-as-a-service (PaaS) services such as databases.

 - Global networking services such as [Azure Traffic Manager](https://azure.microsoft.com/pricing/details/traffic-manager) or [Azure Front Door](https://azure.microsoft.com/pricing/details/frontdoor) that route traffic to the public endpoints of AKS workloads.

-- Firewall and protection services like [Azure Firewall](/azure/firewall/overview) that inspect and allow or block traffic to and from your AKS cluster.
+- Firewall and protection services like [Azure Firewall](/azure/firewall/overview) that inspect and allow or block traffic to and from AKS clusters.

 - Monitoring and logging services such as [Azure Monitor Container Insights](/azure/azure-monitor/containers/container-insights-cost), [Azure Monitor Application Insights](https://azure.microsoft.com/pricing/details/monitor/), and [Microsoft Defender for Cloud](https://azure.microsoft.com/pricing/details/defender-for-cloud/).
 For more information, see [Understand monitoring costs for Container Insights](/azure/azure-monitor/containers/container-insights-cost#estimating-costs-to-monitor-your-aks-cluster).